practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 ![plot](./Factor_Listener.png)

-..here the ubiquitous _"Hello, world!" print_ function in its .
+..here the ubiquitous _"Hello, world!" print_ function in Reverse Polish Notation (RPN).

 <br/>

 ## Tutorial

-I highly recommend to first have a look into the official [Guided tour of Factor](https://docs.factorcode.org/content/article-tour.html) before doing anything more meaningful than "Hello, world!" in Factor.
+I highly recommend to first have a look into the official [Guided tour of Factor](https://docs.factorcode.org/content/article-tour.html) before doing anything more meaningful than "Hello, world!".
 You may directly jump into chapter [Playing with the stack](https://docs.factorcode.org/content/article-tour-stack.html).

 tbd